Igalia/phpreport/docs/user/reports.rst

   current year, a start date in the current year must be chosen.

 Extra hours:
-  the difference of hours between the theoretical work journey and the actual number of hours worked, inside the specified time interval.
-It's the difference between the columns 'Workable hours' and 'Worked hours'.
+  the difference of hours between the actual number of hours worked and the theoretical work journey, inside the specified time interval.
+It's the difference between the columns 'Worked hours' and 'Workable hours'.

+  Extra hour compensations are not taken into account when calculating the value of this column.

 Workable hours:
   theoretical number of hours every user should have worked in